-Shifting a number right one bit position is equivalent to dividing the number by 2.
+Shifting a number right one bit position is equivalent to dividing the number by 2 and rounding down.
 To perform division of a signed number in this manner, the bit shifted into the high-order bit must be equal to the sign bit.
 The first instruction determines whether to shift in a 0 or a 1.